When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 Corporate Structures and Financial Distortion

+Corporate entities are legitimate tools.
 The issue arises when structure diverges from substance.

 This may occur where:

-Assets are held within companies but used personally
+Assets are held corporately but used personally

-Income is retained or redirected within corporate frameworks
+Income is retained within company frameworks

-Financial capacity is presented selectively
+Financial capacity is selectively presented

-Ownership is layered to obscure beneficial control
+Ownership structures obscure beneficial control

 The Structural Gap

-The law anticipates misuse.
-It provides remedies.
+The law anticipates misuse and provides remedies.

 But those remedies depend on visibility.